-The bad news is that the up! was never an especially versatile car in the first place and families are likely to find it rather tight for use as an only car.
+The bad news is that the up! was never an especially versatile car in the first place and families are likely to find it rather tight for use as an only car - but it’s more spacious than some of its rivals.
 You can, at a pinch, seat a six-foot tall passenger behind a similarly tall driver, but it won’t be comfortable for long journeys.
 The up! is a strict four-seater, too.

 The boot is actually more usable than its diminutive size might suggest.
 It offers the same 251-litre capacity as the up!, which is handily bigger than you’ll find in some other city cars, such as the 168-litre Toyota Aygo.
 And although there’s a bit of a lip that heavy loads must be lifted over, the boot floor is at least flush throughout when the rear seats are folded down.
 Do this and you’re met with 951 litres of total load space.
 While not a problem if home charging, if you need to take the two standard charging cables with you, they can fit in the space beneath the false boot floor.